 Johnston Canyon Parking Lot

-In 2020 and 2021 there were many restrictions limiting access to Johnston Canyon, but things have almost returned to normal and Johnston Canyon is fully open.
-However, there are some closures that affect the Bow Valley Parkway throughout the year, and this can affect getting to Johnston Canyon.
+In 2020 and 2021, there were many restrictions limiting access to Johnston Canyon, but things have almost returned to normal, and Johnston Canyon is fully open in 2024.
+However, some closures affect the Bow Valley Parkway throughout the year, which can affect getting to Johnston Canyon from Banff, or elsewhere.

 Seasonal Road Closures on the Bow Valley Parkway

 From March 1st to June 25th, travel is not permitted between 8 p.m. and 8 a.m. from the Johnston Canyon Campground to the Fireside Picnic Area (17km).
 This restriction applies to all forms of travel (vehicle, walking, and biking).
-The restriction is to ensure a high quality home remains in place for the wildlife.
+The restriction ensures a high-quality home remains in place for the wildlife.
 All businesses remain open during this time and can be accessed via Castle Junction.

-For more information, you can see our entire article about the Bow Valley Parkway here.
+You can see our entire article about the Bow Valley Parkway here for more information.

 All About the Johnston Canyon Hike

-After you leave the parking lot, you’ll pass the Johnston Canyon Lodge, which is one of the best Banff cabins, before entering the forest alongside Johnston Creek.
-As you work your way to the Lower Johnston Canyon Falls, you’ll have minimal elevation gain moving through the forest.
-Eventually, you enter Johnston Canyon, where a series of catwalks over Johnston Creek lead you to the waterfalls.
+After leaving the parking lot, you’ll pass the Johnston Canyon Lodge, one of the best Banff cabins, before entering the forest alongside Johnston Creek.
+As you work to the Lower Johnston Canyon Falls, you’ll have minimal elevation gain moving through the forest.
+Eventually, you enter Johnston Canyon, where several catwalks over Johnston Creek lead you to the waterfalls.

 The first viewpoint is accessed by a platform that leads to a viewing area that looks across to the bottom of the falls.
 In the winter, ice climbers use the area as a base to climb the waterfall.
-It’s an awesome experience and a lot of fun, so if that sounds like something right up your alley consider booking the ice climb tour with Yamnuska Mountain Adventures.
+It’s an awesome experience and a lot of fun, so if that sounds right up your alley, consider booking the ice climb tour with Yamnuska Mountain Adventures.

 Gear We Recommend for Hiking Often in the Rockies